mahtokamal/OS_foundational_concepts/README.md

 # OS_foundational_concepts
 Basic concept of Operation system.
-Thid tutorial projects is still under work in progress.
+This tutorial projects is still under work in progress.